Ricardo Rosselló: Education

+Tourism

+Rosselló announced an MOU between the Puerto Rico Tourism Company (PRTC) and the Puerto Rico Innovation & Technology Service (PRITS) to create a digital archive called the Tourism Intelligence Platform to collect tourism data and inform decision-making tourism competitiveness improvement.
+It also included creation of the Destination Management Organization (DMO) to market Puerto Rico as a tourism destination and enhance the management of tourism activities.

 Inter-state positions

 In 2019, Rosselló became the president of the Council of State Governments.

 Social issues

-Rosselló is considered socially liberal.
+Rosselló is known as fiscally conservative.
 He supports abortion rights, gender equality, legalization of medical marijuana but opposes its legalization for recreational use.
 In terms of LGBT rights, Rosselló has a mixed record.
-Initially, he came out against marriage equality, however he was a proponent of adoption rights for same-sex couples, created the first advisory board on LGBT issues, supported a ban on conversion therapy and under his administration for the first time the residence of the governor was illuminated in rainbow colors, a nod to the support of his administration to the LGBT community.
+Initially, he came out against marriage equality, however he was a proponent of adoption rights for same-sex couples, and created the first advisory board on LGBT issues.
+In 2019 he issued an executive order to ban conversion therapy of LGBT youth and minors.
+Under his administration for the first time the residence of the governor was illuminated in rainbow colors, a nod to the support of his administration to the LGBT community.
 Furthermore, Rosselló was highly critical of President Donald Trump's anti-immigration policies.

 Views on statehood

 Rosselló was strongly in favor of statehood for Puerto Rico to help develop the economy and to help Puerto Rico's 500-year old colonial dilemma.
 "Colonialism is not an option ....
 It's a civil rights issue ...
 The time will come in which the United States has to respond to the demands of 3.5 million citizens seeking an absolute democracy" he stated.
 In January 2017, he announced that Puerto Ricans will be given an opportunity to vote in the fifth plebiscite on June 11, 2017, with three options: "Statehood", "Current Territorial Status" and "Independence/Free Association".
 It initially did not offer the second option, which was added at the request of United States Department of Justice (U.S. DOJ).

 On June 11, 2017, the results of the plebiscite were 97% in favor of statehood.
 However, the plebiscite results have been marred and been called into question.
 Due to months of calls for boycotting by his political rivals and confusion, the turnout for the plebiscite was 23% of the eligible electorate.
 Rosselló plans on creating a commission that will ensure the validity of the referendum in Congress.
 He has stated that he does not believe that Puerto Rico yet has the political infrastructure to pursue statehood, and that he intends to develop it.